 The EquityTool will always tell you which national quintiles your beneficiaries are in.
 In other words, how your beneficiaries compare to the rest of the country.
 With urban wealth quintiles, you can easily see how your beneficiaries compare to the wealth of the urban population specifically.

-To get urban quintile results in the web-based EquityTool app, simply select the option ‘This is an urban-focused project’ when creating your survey.
+To get urban quintile results in the web-based EquityTool app, simply select the option ‘Show Urban Results’ when creating your survey.